Charitable Changes

 How to do it:

 The 2025 tax code requires you to itemize if you want to deduct charitable contributions.
-If your itemized deductions aren’t more than the default deduction, there’s no gain. ($15,750 for single filers and married couples filing separately, $31,500 for married couples filing jointly, $23,625 for heads of households.)
+If your itemized deductions aren’t more than the default deduction, there’s no gain. ($15,750 for single filers and married couples filing separately, $31,500 for married couples filing jointly, $23,625 for heads of households in 2025.)

-This changes in 2026 with a new $1000 charitable giving deduction ($2000 for couples filing jointly.)
+This changes in 2026 with a new line-item $1000 charitable giving deduction ($2000 for couples filing jointly.)
 There are additional rules (of course…it’s the tax code) so the best choice for you depends on your overall financial and tax situation, but we hadn’t heard this publicized and thought you’d want to know.
-The Wall Street Journal covers the details.
+The Wall Street Journal covers the basics or read this comprehensive article.

 Why we do it: